 - Interfacing between platforms and end users for monitoring.
 Security issue: lack of secure communication protocols.
 Operational issue: Using the cloud for control can lead to unforeseen operational concerns.

-In short, the cloud computing environment introduces security and operational concerns that need to be addressed.
+In short, the cloud computing environment introduces industrial internet of things security and operational concerns that need to be addressed.

 IIoT applications are generally built with and therefore inherit the lack of security of existing ICS devices.
 Existing IIoT networks are being augmented with existing ICS devices (without adequate security) to bring in additional data needed for big data analytics.
 Interconnected devices currently use custom protocols or gateways to get to universal protocols such as OPC Unified Architecture.
 Unfortunately, the custom protocols or gateways are often developed without sufficient security considerations.